 Look for the unused, unknown, unwanted and suspicious applications, right click to it and select Move to Trash or drag it from the Applications folder to the Trash.
 Most important, scroll through the all list, and move to trash any unknown and suspicious applications.
 Don’t forget, choose Finder -> Empty Trash.

-2. Get rid of browser redirect and unwanted po-ups in Safari, Mozilla Firefox and Google Chrome
+2. >Remove pop-up ads, browser redirect in Safari, Mozilla Firefox and Google Chrome

 It will open the Safari Preferences window.
 Next, click the “Extensions” tab.
-Look for the unknown and suspicious extensions on left panel, select it, then click on the “Uninstall” button.
+Look for the unknown and suspicious extensions on left panel.
+Most likely, one or more of them are responsible for the appearance of pop-up ads and Safari browser redirect to unwanted web pages.
+Once you have found a suspicious extension, select it, then click on the “Uninstall” button.
 Most important to remove all unknown extensions from Safari!